yasmin528/Music_Player/README.md

 Simple music player using HTML, CSS, and Javascript.
-You can search for a song and play the next or previous song.